darthlegor/Cryptum/README.md

 ## Install and use

 As this app is Python-based you need a properly installed Python interpreter (Python 3.7+).
-[Here]("https://www.python.org/") how to install Python on your machine.
+[Click here](https://www.python.org/) for Python install instruction on your machine.
 In order to have this app to work correctly, you need to install the following additional libraries:

 `PySide6`